John Todd Purves

-John Todd Purves is an American basketball coach.
+John Todd Purves is an American basketball coach, who is the head coach of the Pacific Caesar Surabaya of the Indonesian Basketball League (IBL).
+Purves won the ASEAN Basketball League title in the 2012 season with Indonesia Warriors.

 Career

 He worked in Asian leagues, including the Indonesia Warriors for the ABL in 2011, and won a championship for the team.

 He served as active team consultant replacing Rajko Toroman for Petron Blaze Boosters from 2013.
-As team consultant, he helped his team to reach 2013 PBA Governors' Cup Finals, but lost to eventual champion, San Mig Coffee Mixers.
-His role as an active consultant ended when Leo Austria was hired as head coach.
+As team consultant, he helped his team to reach 2013 PBA Governors' Cup finals, but lost to eventual champion, San Mig Coffee Mixers.
+His role as an active consultant ended when Leo Austria was hired as head coach, and demoted as consultant with minimal role.

 He returned to Indonesia in 2017 and served for the Satria Muda Pertamina Jakarta of the Indonesian Basketball League and won a championship for the team, but left after 2018.

 He returned to the ABL and became the head coach of Macau Wolf Warriors.

+In 2024, he again returned to Indonesia to become the head coach of Pacific Caesar Surabaya of the IBL.